Meare Fish House

 Historians originally thought that the Fish House provided facilities for salting and drying fish, as well as occasional accommodation for the abbot's 'water bailiff', the man in charge of overseeing the lake and fishery.
 However more recent research suggests that the building was intended solely as a dwelling.

-Evidence of the abbey fishponds survives as a series of earthworks ranging from 20-30 metres long and 5 metres wide.
-It is entirely possible that the fisheries at Meare were in existence before the fish house, as the Domesday Book of 1086 notes 3 fisheries and 10 fishermen in Meare.
+Evidence of the abbey fishponds survives as a series of earthworks ranging from 20-30 metres long and five metres wide.
+It is entirely possible that the fisheries at Meare were in existence before the fish house, as the Domesday Book of 1086 notes three fisheries and 10 fishermen in Meare.

 Fish was an important staple of the monastic diet, for the monks were barred from eating meat.
 They usually consumed salted fish brought from the coast, so freshwater fish raised locally were a real luxury and a sign of the abbey's wealth and status.

 The fishery raised several species, including roches, pike, tench, and more.
 A fishery warden was housed in a small dwelling in the churchyard as early as 1252, but sometime around 1330 the new, larger dwelling was erected closer to the fish ponds.
 From the internal arrangements of the building it seems clear that is was used only occasionally.

 The Fish House is thought to have been constructed about 1322-35.
 It was just one of several buildings owned by the abbey in Meare.
 The most obvious other reminder of the abbey's medieval presence at Meare is Manor Farm, which incorporates part of the 14th-century monastic manor house.